-New Zealand is continuing to experience high levels of foreign investment in its real estate market, particularly in commercial/industrial/retail assets.
+New Zealand is continuing to experience high levels of foreign investment in its real estate market, particularly in commercial/industrial/retail assets, notwithstanding the effects of COVID-19 pandemic-related restrictions.
 This is likely due to:

 Recent significant deals include: